hackclub/hackclub/workshops/julia_fractals/README.md

   }

-  // Get the mouse's XY coordinates on canvas mouseX = event.clientX - canvas.offsetLeft
+  // Get the mouse's XY coordinates on canvas mouseX = event.clientX-canvas.offsetLeft mouseY = event.clientY-canvas.offsetTop
-  mouseY = event.clientY - canvas.offsetTop

   // Turn mouse coordinates into a point on the complex plane pan = pixelToPoint(mouseX, mouseY)

   // Zoom in twice as far
   zoom *= 2

   // Update everything!